Elleined/sql-notes/README.md

 FROM table_name
 WHERE <condition>
 ```
+## GROUP BY
+- Used to display data in groups
+- GROUP BY can only be used if the query uses AGGREGATE functions
+- When using it you saying like "Show us the count of orders, but group the count by each product"
+- Selected fields are usually used also in GROUP BY column
 - **ORDER BY**: Used to sort the returned rows via specified column with ascending as default.
 ```
 SELECT column_name